Supplemental Nutrition Assistance Program: Work requirements

 General work requirements apply to people aged 16 to 59 to participate in the program, exempting students, caregivers of children under 6 and incapacitated people, people unable to work due to a disability, and people in drug rehabilitation.
 Such recipients must work 30 hours a week, or register for work or participate in state training; they may not quit or decline a job offer without a good reason, or reduce hours below 30 per week if working.
 For able-bodied adults aged 18 to 49 without dependents under 18 in the household and who are not pregnant, there is a requirement for 80 hours per month spent at work, volunteering, workfare, or workforce training.
 Critics say opportunities for training or volunteering are limited.
 Individual states may waive the work requirements, with many states in high unemployment areas opting to loosen requirements for SNAP eligibility.

 In December 2019, the Trump administration proposed to limit states' ability to issue eligibility waivers to single able-bodied adults between ages 18 and 49, which would result in ineligibility of SNAP benefits to an estimated 688,000 people in April 2020.

+On July 4, 2025, the Trump administration's "One Big Beautiful Bill Act," or H.R.
+1, went into effect.
+H.R.
+1 expanded work requirements for the SNAP program and reduced federal funding by 20%, initiating the largest budget cuts in the history of the program.
+Older adults up to age 65 are now required to meet work requirements of at least 20 hours a week, as are parents whose youngest child is at least 14.
+The bill eliminated exemptions for veterans, individuals experiencing homelessness, and former foster youth.
+The Congressional Budget Office estimates the expanded work requirements will cause 2.9 million Americans to lose SNAP coverage.